 CBD, also known as cannabidiol, is one of the active ingredients found in cannabis.
 It’s the second most prevalent ingredient and has become really popular recently because of changes in laws.
 Despite being one of the components of cannabis, CBD by itself doesn’t have any psychoactive components and won’t get you high.

 Because cannabidiol doesn’t give off any psychoactive effects, you’ll feel it differently from the way you feel THC.
-Basically, the two of them interact differently with the endocannabinoid system (ECS).
-While the interaction of THC with the ECS can give off psychoactive effects, CBD’s interaction will give off more of a soothing and calming effect.
+The two of these molecules interact differently with the endocannabinoid system (ECS); while the interaction of THC with the ECS can give off psychoactive effects, CBD’s interaction will give off more of a soothing and calming effect.

-The answer to how does CBD make you feel isn’t an easy one to answer.
-Your endocannabinoid system is responsible for regulating and processing many different systems in the body, and because of this everyone will react to CBD differently.
-Because your ECS is personalized, your experience with CBD will be personalized, as well.
+The answer to the question of “how does CBD make you feel?” isn’t an easy one to divine.
+Your personal endocannabinoid system is responsible for regulating and processing many different systems in the body, often customized to your specific genetic code – because your ECS is personalized, your experience with CBD will be personalized, as well.
 Let’s take a deep look into what CBD is, how CBD extracts are made, and what CBD may feel like for you.

 How is CBD Oil Produced?